What Exactly Is “Normal” Wear and Tear?

 duncan.shea • June 8, 2021

 Wear and Tear is NOT caused by neglect or abuse of the property.
-But “normal” depreciation to a tenant might not be so normal to a landlord.
+But “normal” depreciation to a resident might not be so normal to a landlord.
 There are slobs and neat freaks in this world - and everything in between - and almost ALL of them think the way they live is “normal.”
-Knowing this, it is no wonder why there is often tension between landlords and tenants!
+Knowing this, it is no wonder why there is often tension between landlords and residents!

 • Normal wear and tear occurs naturally over time; from the sun bleaching curtains, to tracks in the most used areas of the carpet, or caulking peeling around the bathroom tub.

-What we consider damage caused by tenants isn’t a result of aging but is a result of negligence, carelessness, or abuse.
+What we consider damage caused by residents isn’t a result of aging but is a result of negligence, carelessness, or abuse.
 Examples include a broken fence post from playing tackle football in the yard, or scratched molding around the window from the dog, or a grape juice stain in the middle of the carpet.

 An easy rule of thumb is to leave a place you rent in the same or better condition than when you moved in.
 This almost guarantees your deposit and makes for a painless move-out process.